previsionio/prevision-python/docs/source/getting_started.rst

 Downloading data from the platform
 ----------------------------------

-If you already uploaded a dataset on the platform and want to grab it locally, simply use the ``Dataset.from_id()`` SDK methods:
+If you already uploaded a dataset on the platform and want to grab it locally, simply use the ``Dataset.from_id()`` SDK method:

 .. code-block:: py